-- All workers reported extreme fatigue, fainting and dizziness at work. - Workers reported that miscarriages are extremely common-even expected. - Workers must stand throughout their 8-to-12-hour shifts and many are kept on alternating day and night shift schedules, regardless of weekends. - Pregnant workers usually stand for the entire shift to avoid having the company deduct money from their wages for taking breaks. - More than half of the interviewed women have children, but they are separated from them.
-The children live with their grandparents in another town or city. - Workers reported problems with eyesight, nose bleeds, and stomach aches, as well as bone, joint, and leg pain. - Workers' lives are controlled inside and outside of work.
-Breaks are short and limited, and workers must request special passes to use the restroom.
-Workers are restricted from speaking about work because of fear of reprisals. - The need for further research regarding chemical exposure is necessary.
+- None of the workers received a copy of their work contract a violation of Vietnamese law. - Women work under high noise levels that exceed Vietnamese regulatory limits. - All workers reported extreme fatigue and dizziness or fainting at work. - Workers reported that miscarriages are extremely common-even expected. - Workers must stand throughout their 8-to-12-hour shifts and many are kept on alternating day and night shift schedules, regardless of weekends. - Pregnant workers usually stand for the entire shift to avoid having the company deduct money from their wages for taking breaks. - More than half of the interviewed women have children, but company dormitory rules prohibit them from living with their mothers.
+The children live with family members in another town or city. - Workers reported problems with bone, joint, and leg pain. - Workers' lives are controlled inside and outside of work and they are restricted from speaking about work because of fear of reprisals. - The need for further research regarding chemical exposure is necessary.
 Despite the fact that workers are stationed in open factory settings where other workers use a variety of substances, they did not consider assembly line work a chemical risk.